-An investor who sells a call believes that the underlying stock price will fall and that he or she will be able to profit from a decline in the stock price by selling calls.
+An investor who sells a call believes that the underlying stock price will fall and that they will be able to profit from a decline in the stock price by selling calls.
 An investor who sells a call is obligated to deliver the underlying stock if the buyer decides to exercise the option.
-When looking to establish a position, sellers must determine:
+When looking to establish a position, the seller must determine their:

-MAXIMUM GAIN FOR A SHORT CALL
+MAXIMUM GAIN SHORT CALLS

-For an investor who has sold uncovered or naked calls, the maximum gain is always limited to the amount of the premium received when the calls were sold.
+For an investor who has sold uncovered or naked calls, maximum gain is always limited to the amount of the premium they received when they sold the calls.

-MAXIMUM LOSS FOR A SHORT CALL
+MAXIMUM LOSS SHORT CALLS

 An investor who has sold uncovered or naked calls does not own the underlying stock and, as a result, has unlimited risk and the potential for an unlimited loss.
 The seller of the calls is subject to a loss if the stock price increases.
-Because there is no limit to how high a stock price may rise, there is no limit to the amount of investor's loss.
+Since there is no limit to how high a stock price may rise, there is no limit to the amount of their loss.

-BREAKEVEN POINT FOR A SHORT CALL
+DETERMINING THE BREAKEVEN FOR SHORT CALLS

-An investor who has sold calls must determine where the stock price must be at expiration in order to break even on the transaction.
+An investor who has sold calls must determine where the stock price must be at expiration in order for the investor to break even on the transaction.
 An investor who has sold calls has received the premium from the buyer in the hopes that the stock price will fall.
 If the stock appreciates, the investor may begin to lose money.
-The stock price may appreciate by the amount of the option premium received, and the investor will still break even at expiration.
-To determine an investor's breakeven point on a short call, use the following formula:
+The stock price may appreciate by the amount of the option premium received and the investor still will break even at expiration.
+To determine an investor's break-even point on a short call, use the following formula:

-breakeven = strike price + premium
+EXAMPLE Breakeven = Strike price + premium

-An investor has established the following option position: Short 1 XYZ May 30 call at 3.
-The investor's maximum gain, maximum loss, and breakeven will be:
+An investor has established the following option position: Short 1 XYZ May 30 call at 3

-• Maximum gain: \$300 (premium received)
+Maximum gain: \$300 (The amount of the premium received)